Gestures in non-human primates

 This is a longitudinal study of the ontogenetic processes in which primate infants develop, ritualize, and possibly repair their gestural behavior.
 This is a cross species project including bonobo, chimp, gorilla, and orangutan infants.

 The Neuchatel study is a collaborative project initiated by the Swiss University of Neuchatel, consisting of over 400 hours of data collected from primates and children.
-This research will allow us to trace how engagement in joint actions develops within peers.
+This research allows us to trace how engagement in joint actions develops within peers.
 It will also allow for comparison of behavior between the two groups to understand possible evolutionary connections.

 Gibbon Cognition Project